KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/2-softwares/2025-01-10-cyber-spatula..md

 # The articles
 The next thing I want to mention is the articles.
 I have been using the words articles, posts, logs interchangeably even though they don't have the same meaning, but I want to emphasize that they mean the same thing here.
 So, in an article, it has a banner and the text body.
 I have already taught you how to write an article and now let's look at its settings.
 Using this article for example.

+📍 The recommended banner size ratio is 3:2 (width:height).

 {% highlight markdown %}
 ---
 author: Kolyn090